Miki Matsubara: Legacy

 An increased interest in city pop during the 21st century, particularly the 2010s, contributed to Matsubara gaining global recognition and "Stay with Me" (真夜中のドア, "Mayonaka no door") becoming a resurgent hit in the West and throughout Asia in 2020.
 Billboard Japan credits Indonesian YouTuber Rainych for the song's initial surge in popularity, after she shared a cover version with her almost 1.3 million subscribers on the platform in October that year.
-This rediscovery of the song in Indonesia—indicated by an upsurge of streams on digital music platforms Apple Music and Spotify—then spread to other countries worldwide and it continued to gain traction, especially in North America where it became a "'visible hit' on numerous streaming rankings" and "shot to No. 1 on Spotify's viral charts".
-The song became a well-known sound on the multimedia streaming app TikTok, most notably during December 2020—prior to this, it was already somewhat popular in the platform's anime community—where it sparked a trend among users of Japanese descent, who shared videos of themselves playing the song for their mothers and filming their reactions when they recognized the track.
+To capitalize on her posthumous resurgence, Pony Canyon reissued Matsubara's first album Pocket Park as a 180g LP on 31 March 2021.
+This campaign was announced by music news site BARKS, noting the reissue date and a reproduction of the original poster art.
+(BARKS also highlights that "Stay With Me" had just spent 20 consecutive days at No.1 on Spotify's Global Viral chart.)
+This rediscovery of the song in Indonesia—indicated by an upsurge of streams on digital music platforms Apple Music and Spotify—then spread to other countries worldwide and it continued to gain traction, especially in North America.
+The song became well-known on the multimedia streaming app TikTok, most notably during December 2020—prior to this, it was already somewhat popular in the platform's anime community—where it sparked a trend among users of Japanese descent, who shared videos of themselves playing the song for their mothers and filming their reactions when they recognized the track.
 One such video garnered over 23 million views and 6 million likes.
 As of February 2021, the sound has been used in over 200,000 videos on the platform.

-As a result of this resurgence in popularity, Matsubara's debut album, Pocket Park, was repressed on vinyl in late 2020.
+Although Matsubara passed in 2004, a new "Director's Cut" music video for "Mayonaka no Door" was released via her official YouTube channel in November 2022.
+(The updated video was re-edited by the original director Tell Sato.)
+This is mentioned in Pony Canyon's promotion.

+In October 2024 at the Paris Paralympics, Matsubara's "Mayonaka no Door (Stay with Me)" was played on the center court at Stade Roland Garros after Japanese wheelchair tennis players won gold.
+(According to sports news site Real Sports, the song celebrated Kaito Oda's and Yui Kamiji's victories, illustrating the song's ongoing cultural resonance.)

+In fall 2024, Pony Canyon released color‐vinyl editions of three more Matsubara albums (Cool Cut, Blue Eyes, and Lady Bounce) for Japan's Record Day (3 November 2024).
+(For example, an HMV Japan announcement confirms colored vinyl reprints of these 1980s albums.)